edefalque/signalk-stripcharts/README.md

 ## **How it works**

-A chart contents and rendition is governed by the chart specifications, unit conversion and some general options.
+A chart contents and rendition is governed by the **chart specifications**, **unit conversion** and some **general options**.

 In Signal K, data types are identified as paths: e.g. the true wind speed is identified by the path `environment.wind.speedTrue`.

 A chart is primarily specified by:
 - a name
 - the length of the time axis (`timeWindow`); typically 10 minutes, 2 hours or 24 hours
-- the averaging period (explained below)
+- the averaging period (`avgInterval` explained below)
 - the y axis range and unit (unit conversion is taken care of)
 - the same properties for the optional y2 axis
 - the list of Signal K paths to be charted and corresponding abbreviated legends

 For each path the charted value can be the average (`AVG`), the maximum (`MAX`) and/or the minimum (`MIN`) of the values received from Signal K during the averaging period.
 The averaging period (`avgInterval`) should be set such that the ratio `timeWindow`/`avgInterval` is between 300 and 1000 (i.e. a reasonable number of plots along the `timeWindow`); `avgInterval` must be longer than the sampling period defined in the Signal K subscription period (`subscribePolicy.period` option), which is typically 1 second.
 By default, the chart is refreshed every `avgInterval` (provided that some new data has come for that chart).
-When data stops coming for a particular path, it is "hotdecked" from the last data received until new data arrives; hotdecking stops after twenty seconds and thereafter the corresponding data will be 0 (in Signal K unit) indicating probably that the corresponding instrument was disconnected or switched off.
+When data stops coming for a particular path, it is "hotdecked" from the last data received until new data arrives; hotdecking stops after `hotdeckSec` seconds (default 60 in options) and thereafter the corresponding data will be 0 (in Signal K unit) indicating probably that the corresponding instrument was disconnected or switched off.

 A chart specification is provided as a Javascript object.
 Here is the specification for the chart shown at the top of this document: